aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

    :scale: 70
    :align: center

+|

 An Excelfile has been created with one sheet called "Table1".
-Each ``SheetMapping`` element in the mappingfile corresponds to just one sheet.
+Each ``SheetMapping`` element in the mapping file corresponds to just one sheet.
 A single Excel mapping can contain mappings for multiple sheets.
 The values for ``ColumnMapping`` are used for the column names in Excel.

-Parquet mapping
+Parquet Mapping
 ------------------------

 Look at the following mapping for a Parquet format: